perima/bia-workshop/README.md

     }

     alert('Success: ' + JSON.stringify(confirmation, null, 2));
-    return 'Trip booked.
+    return 'Done!
 Thank you! what would you like to do next?';
   }

   render() {